louisXW/PODS/docs/html/_sources/tutorials/parallelization.rst.txt

 Parallelization
 ================================================================

-The parallel implementaion for both DYCORS and Differential Evolution use a synchronous parallel framework.
+The parallel implementaion for both PODS and Differential Evolution use a synchronous parallel framework.

 This parallelization strategy of the algorithm allows simultaneous function evaluations on multiple processors (cores) in batch mode and can greatly speedup the calibration of computationally expensive models by reducing the calibration time and making the calibration of some extremely expensive models possible.

 Since real problems (different from math test functions) are usually model suit with a batch of simualtaiton files, it's usually technique difficult to implementaion parallelization with real problems.
 This is escipically true when the problems involues large number of files and with intensive postprcessing.

-In opdelft two variable **iterid** and **simid** are frequently use for the parallelization control.
+In PODS two variable **iterid** and **simid** are frequently use for the parallelization control.

 	**iterid** indicates the index of iterations.